Close Menu

 Summer (June-August)

 Summer brings warm temperatures and long daylight hours to Istanbul.
 While the weather is ideal for exploring the city, Hagia Sophia can be quite crowded during this peak season.
 Be prepared for long queues and potentially scorching temperatures inside the building.
 If you choose to visit during summer, plan to arrive early in the morning or late in the afternoon to avoid the midday heat and crowds.
-(See Also: Darjeeling Tourism Best Time to Visit – Peak Season Delights)
+(See Also: Best Time To Visit In Mount Abu?
+Weather & Activities)

 Winter (November-March)